 - When urination is painful, pour warm water over labial area while urinating.
 This relaxes the muscles and urethra and can lessen the pain of the “razor blades.”
 Another practice that helps relax the muscles is to exhale or sing while urinating: letting go vs. holding on to the pain and the muscle constriction.
 This also encourages emptying of the bladder by allowing the urine to flow rather than holding it in to avoid the painful sensations.

 - Always urinate and/or douche after intercourse.

-- Pyridium, an over-the-counter (OTC) drug, can help ease the pain and urgency of urination.
-It does not kill the bacteria or balance the pH of the vagina, however, so it is insufficient by itself to eliminate the infection.
+- Azo, an over-the-counter (OTC) drug containing d-Mannose, can help ease the pain and urgency of urination.
+It also helps cleanse and flush the urinary tract of bacteria, as well as helping to balance the pH of the vagina.

 - TCM (Traditional Chinese Medicine) sees UTI as excessive heat and dampness.